Sachin-Kottarathodi/hprofile/content/blog/linkedin.md

 Seriously, LinkedIn is overflowing with humble brags, pointless posts, and thinly veiled marketing.
 The good old "HR meets candidates" platform is now a full-blown social network.
 Everyone seems to have sudden epiphanies — some insightful, others... well, less so.
 Here’s one: learning about customer obsession from a street-side peanut vendor.

-And what's with people finding absolute nonsense content and calling them "unique perspectives"?
+And what's with people finding absolute nonsense and calling it a "unique perspective"?
-Okay, that's one perspective.
 Reels on LinkedIn were the final nail.
 I promptly uninstalled the app from my phone.
 I wanted to be active, but now it just feels like another Instagram clone.

 Nothing I say comes close to how well it depicts in the video.
 Welcome to hell on earth.